 Sign into Power Apps .

 On the left navigation pane, select Solutions.
-If the item isn’t in the left navigation pane, select …More and then select the item you want.
+If the item isn’t in the side panel pane, select …More and then select the item you want.

 Open or create a solution to contain the new model-driven app.